Mitsubishi Magna: TH / KH

 On the engine front, in fact, due to slow sales and growing consumer preference for more powerful engines, Magna's imported four-cylinder was dropped.
 At this time, the 3.0-litre V6 became standard and Verada's 3.5-litre engine also became a Magna option.
 The 3.0-litre V6 was fitted only to the Executive, while all other models could be powered by the previous Verada's 3.5-litre V6 (optional on Executive).

 Cosmetic changes included revisions to the basic design of the car, such as a more aggressive front grille, redesigned rear, revised interiors, redesigned wheel covers and alloy wheels.
 Air conditioning was made standard across the range.
 A number of colour changes also occurred: Calypso Red was replaced with Sienna Red, while Sable Black pearl (pearl black with green flakes) took the place of Embassy grey.
 Riversand, a new strong beige metallic colour, was also introduced in April 1999 as were Mawson White, a brighter more pure white (pictured right) and Pewter (metallic silver), which replaced Silverleaf.
 Island Blue and Glacier Green (aqua blue/green) were two other new colours used on the TH but are rare.

 The TH and KH series claimed the honours of being the first Australian-made car with a four-channel ABS featuring an Electronic Brake-force Distribution (EBD) system—a Bosch 5.3 module.
 Another new key feature was an 8-function trip computer and integrated anti-theft alarm system.
 The model range included: Executive (manual and auto); Advance (manual and auto); Altera LS (auto) and Sports (manual and Sports Mode automatic).

 MMAL also became the first Australian manufacturer to offer a traction control system labelled "TCL" (meaning, Trace Control Logic), which was switchable and initially available only on Magna Sports.
 A limited edition Solara was reintroduced later in 1999 as well as the V6 Si in April 2000.
 Altera LS was discontinued at the end of 1999, due to its closeness to the Verada Ei.
 The 1999 models lacked V6 badges but the 2000 models often featured these on the back lower right end of the boot lid.
 The last TH series production between May and June 2000, were 1000 Executive LS units (automatic only), which were similar to the discontinued Altera LS but without power windows, dual airbags and less colour-coding (e.g. unpainted black mirrors).

 A Magna Sports participated in the Australian GT Production Car Championship, with varying successes, driven by MMAL engineer and privateer, Robert Chadwick.
-The vehicle featured front limited slip differential (LSD) later brought to production on the TJ series Magna Ralliart.
+The vehicle featured a front limited-slip differential (LSD) later brought to production on the TJ series Magna Ralliart.